Frequently Asked Questions

 - Can I sell multiple items at once?+Yes!
 You can sell a "bundle" of items by going to your "My Account" dropdown and selecting "Sell a Bundle".
 This will allow you to add multiple items in one single auction.

 Selling a bundle of items does not require gas!
 As with other auctions, the first time you sell, you will need to initialize your account with an on-chain transaction.
 Also, when you auction a new "type" of item (for example, your first CryptoKitty or your first Autoglyph), you will need to complete another free (plus gas) transaction in order to unlock access to that item type.

 When someone buys your bundle, he or she will receive all of the items in the bundle, and you'll receive your payment!

-- Can I send multiple items at once to another wallet?+Yes!
+- Can I send multiple items to another wallet at once?+Yes!
 You can transfer or "gift" a bundle of items by going to My Account and selecting "Gift an Item Bundle".
 This will allow you to add multiple items in one single transfer.